fastfetch-cli/fastfetch/README.md

-# Fasfetch - Dieb's Custom Build
+# Fasfetch - Deib's Custom Build

 This is my customized version of [Fasfetch](https://github.com/fastfetch-cli/fastfetch), featuring a personalized configuration for my workflow and my desired displayed about my system.

 ## Custom Changes
-- Added a custom config file with my preferred layout and colors.
+- Added a custom config file with my preferred layout and colors. 🎨
-- Adjusted system info output.
+- Adjusted system info output. ℹ️
-- Tweaked performance flags.
+- Tweaked performance flags. 📈

 ## Credits
 All core features and structure belong to the original Fasfetch project.